itthinx/affiliates/readme.txt

 19. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users and customers.

 == Changelog ==

+= 2.15.1 =
+* WordPress 4.5 compatibility tested.
+* Fixed an issue with affiliate fields not showing updated value on first load.

 = 2.15.0 =
 * Added the $affiliates_request_encoded_id global which provides the referring affiliate's ID if